Lawrence M. Principe

 Lawrence M. Principe (/prɪntʃɪpeɪ/) is the Drew Professor of the Humanities at Johns Hopkins University in the Department of History of Science and Technology and the Department of Chemistry.
-He is also currently the Director of the Charles Singleton Center for the Study of Premodern Europe, an interdisciplinary center for research at Johns Hopkins.
+He was the Director of the Charles Singleton Center for the Study of Premodern Europe, an interdisciplinary center for research at Johns Hopkins from 2011 until 2024.
 He is the first recipient of the Francis Bacon Medal for significant contributions to the history of science.
 Principe's research has been supported by the National Science Foundation, the National Endowment for the Humanities, the American Philosophical Society, the Chemical Heritage Foundation, and a 2015-2016 Guggenheim Fellowship.
-Principe is recognized as one of the foremost experts on the history of alchemy.
+Principe is recognized as one of the foremost experts in the history of alchemy.

 Education

 He earned undergraduate degrees at the University of Delaware (B.A.
 Liberal Studies, 1983; B.S.
-Chemistry, 1983) and did his graduate work at Indiana University (Ph.D.
+Chemistry, 1983) and did his graduate work at Indiana University Bloomington (Ph.D.
 Organic Chemistry, 1988) and at Johns Hopkins (Ph.D.
 History of Science, 1996).